adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 "Universities lag behind business business requirements."
 (This phrase is almost ubiquitous between students and businesses in Lithuania.)
-But following this logic it would mean that universities are training engineers almost for any business - be it template website "bakers" to banking systems providers. **NO.** Like [this](https://www.youtube.com/watch?v=31g0YE61PLQ) NO!
+But following this logic it would mean that universities are training engineers almost for any business - be it template website "bakers" or banking systems providers. **NO.** Like, [this](https://www.youtube.com/watch?v=31g0YE61PLQ) NO!

 Look:

-> Universities must prepare knowledge synthesizers who are able
+> Universities must prepare knowledge synthesizers who are, able to
-> to solve _unique_ business problems, by doing research.
+> solve _unique_ business problems.

 Following this heuristic - it is the businesses that lag behind.
 It isn't bad - some of them do not need brain-picking bespoke solutions.